SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

-Alternatively, enumeration members can specify associated values of *any* type to be stored along with each different member value, in a similar way to unions or variants in other languages.
+Alternatively, enumeration members can specify associated values of *any* type to be stored along with each different member value, much as unions or variants do in other languages.
 You can define a common set of related members as part of one enumeration, each of which has a different set of values of appropriate types associated with it.